Yonas-B-Michael/Yonas-B-Michael/README.md

 ## 💼 Projects

 ### [Project 1: Data Exploration and Visualization](link-to-project-1)
-- Brief description of the project and your role.
+- Brief description of the project and role.
 - Technologies used.

 ### [Project 2: Predictive Modeling with Machine Learning](link-to-project-2)